 I had a massive craving for a hot and sizzling Reuben sandwich around St. Patrick’s Day but couldn’t find gluten free deli corned beef anywhere so I scraped my plans for Skillet Shepherd’s Pie instead.
 The craving never left though, and the GF corned beef never appeared, so I recently satisfied my appetite with 15-Minute Reuben Chicken instead.
 This quick-cooking chicken dinner recipe is not only made in just one skillet but it is SO so delicious – I’m claiming upgrade!

-- Quick Cooking Chicken.
+- Chicken Cutlets vs Chicken Breasts.
 I love using chicken cutlets, which are large chicken breasts that have been sliced in half widthwise, for this dish because it’s a great way to stretch chicken, plus they cook super fast.
 If you’re using chicken breasts instead, be sure to pound them out to an even thickness before cooking to ensure they cook evenly.

 - Homemade Dressing.
 Russian dressing is commonly used inside Reuben sandwiches, but here in the heart of the Midwest, my Mom always used Thousand Island.
 The recipe for my homemade version calls for fridge and pantry staples, and is ridiculous tasty.
 Use leftover sauce for topping burgers.
 YUM.